gmile/gmile.github.io/_posts/2014-01-25-working-in-a-team-pt-1.markdown

 This usually had three costs:

 * client had to pay (like in spend real money) for my mistake,
-* the team had to pay the cost of my mistake by turning into a crunch more,
+* the team had to pay the cost of my mistake by turning into a crunch mode,
 * most importantly, I had to pay my own mental cost by stressing out, which is never a healthy thing.

 It's too easy to dig yourself a hole you won't be able get out from.
 I realised that I no longer wanted to pay the costs of stressing out.
 Stress was something I absolutely couldn't afford, since recovering for me was always long and painful.